Sphaerotholus | “Dome Head” Dinosaur from the Late Cretaceous

 HolotypeNMMNH P-27403

-Sphaerotholus Origins, Taxonomy, and Timeline
+Sphaerotholus Taxonomy and Timeline

 An illustration of two Sphaerotholus dinosaurs, small pachycephalosaurids from the Late Cretaceous period, depicted in a forested environment.
 These bipedal herbivores are shown with distinctive dome-shaped skulls and agile builds